-to do) to impede oil price increases.
+other commodity prices during 1974-1978 and again during 1981-1985.
+This differential response after the onset of the 1974-1975 and 1981-1982 recessions is suggestive of the use of OPEC market power to prop up oil prices.
+As Nordhaus (1980, p.
+367) notes, in periods of excess demand, there is little OPEC can do (or would want to do) to impede oil price increases.
 Once official OPEC prices have risen, however, they tend to be sticky, even when there is a glut in the oil market.
-Indeed, empirical and anecdotal evidence lends support to the view that OPEC was most influential not in 1973/74 or in 1979 during the time of the most rapid oil price increases - as popular opinion would suggest - but in preventing oil prices from falling as rapidly as they should have when oil demand subsided (also see Mabro (1998), p.
-10-11).
+Indeed, empirical and anecdotal evidence lends support to the view that OPEC was most influential not in 1973-1974 or in 1979 during the time of the most rapid oil price increases-as popular opinion would suggest-but in preventing oil prices from falling as rapidly as they should have when oil demand subsided (also see Mabro, 1998, pp. 10-11).

-IX.
-Lessons from the Most Recent Oil Price Surge
+9. Lessons from the Most Recent Oil Price Surge

 The tripling of oil prices after 1998 provides us with yet another opportunity to test the implications of our explanation of stagflation.
-Historically, as we have shown in section VI, oil price increases by themselves have caused excess CPI inflation (relative to inflation in the GDP deflator) for short periods, rather than extended periods of inflation.
+Historically, as we have shown in Section 6, oil price increases by themselves have caused excess CPI inflation (relative to inflation in the GDP deflator) for short periods, rather than extended periods of inflation.
 The current episode is no exception.
 U.S. data after 1998 show a spike in CPI inflation relative to deflator inflation rates (see Figure 8).
 In contrast, there has been little movement in the inflation rate of the deflator.
-This finding is not surprising because there has not been a major monetary expansion of the kind that was characteristic of the 1970s.
-Also noteworthy is the fact that, despite higher oil prices there is no evidence yet of a major contraction, which seems to belie the notion that oil price increases inevitably cause recessions.
+This finding is not surprising, because there has not been a major monetary expansion of the kind that was characteristic of the 1970s.
+Also noteworthy is the fact that, despite higher oil prices, there is no evidence yet of a major contraction, which seems to belie the notion that oil price increases inevitably cause recessions.

-Although real interest rates have not been unusually low, cumulative growth rates for the United States have been extraordinarily high - high enough to offset the less than stellar growth performance of Europe and Japan.
+Although real interest rates have not been unusually low, cumulative growth rates for the United States have been extraordinarily high-high enough to offset the less than stellar growth performance of Europe and Japan.
 That increase in output, however, appears to be different from the rapid output growth in the 1970s that was largely fueled by monetary expansion.
-The very strong real growth in the past several years, especially in the U.S., has been reflective of an increase of potential output rather than "demand" generated (see Basu, Fernald and Shapiro 2000).
+The very strong real growth in the past several years, especially in the U.S., has been reflective of an increase of potential output rather than "demand" generated (see Basu, Fernald, and Shapiro, 2000).
 Our analysis suggests that this strong growth in output was instrumental in supporting the increase in oil prices in 1999-2000.
-If the U.S. had been in a recession during 1999-2000 and U.S. demand for oil had been low, it would be have been hard for OPEC to enforce high oil prices over extended periods.
+If the United States had been in a recession during 1999-2000 and U.S. demand for oil had been low, it would have been hard for OPEC to enforce high oil prices over extended periods.
 The ability of a cartel like OPEC to sustain prices above the competitive level depends on a conducive macroeconomic environment.
 If there is a significant contraction of the economy, historical experience suggests that OPEC will have an uphill battle maintaining the current level of oil prices.